monix/monix.io/_tut/docs/3x/eval/task.md

 ### FlatMap and Tail-Recursive Loops

-So let's start with a stupid example that calculates the N-th number in the Fibonacci sequence:
+So let's start with a simple example that calculates the N-th number in the Fibonacci sequence:

 ```tut:silent